harshrathore2303/WeddingEase/README.md

 # 💒 Wedease – Your Ultimate Wedding Service Booking Platform

+> A full-stack wedding service platform to plan, book, and organize your big day with ease.

+---

 ## 📝 Description

-> 🚧 This project is currently under construction.
-Expect frequent updates, new features, and design improvements.

-**Wedease** is a full-featured platform that helps users find, filter, and book trusted wedding service providers with ease.
-Whether you need a venue, photographer, decorator, or even a mehendi artist, Wedease connects customers with verified professionals across top cities in India.
+**Wedease** is a full-featured web application that enables users to find, filter, and book trusted wedding service providers such as venues, photographers, decorators, and more across top Indian cities.

-This project demonstrates a scalable service-based architecture with search, filtering, pagination, and admin service control.
+The platform supports features like real-time availability checks, booking protection, service management, admin dashboard, and wedding planning tools — all under one roof.

 ---